 You will need to keep the space properly vented to install epoxy.
 Depending on the type, it could be high in VOCs, requiring proper ventilation.

-Most epoxy garage floor coatings can be applied once the surface is cleaned and sanded or acid-etched to create a surface for the substance to hold onto.
+Most epoxy floor coatings can be applied once the surface is cleaned and sanded or acid-etched to create a surface for the substance to hold onto.

 Finally, when considering the application of these products and hoping to do the work yourself, epoxy is the better choice with its easy application and available DIY kits.
 Polyurea requires professional applications in most situations (or should only be tackled by a seasoned DIYer).
 If it is not placed properly, it may not adhere well, which creates long-term complications for use.

-Polyurea Vs Epoxy: Appearance
+Polyurea Vs. Epoxy: Appearance

-Polyurea Vs Epoxy: Price
+Polyurea Vs. Epoxy: Price

 Costs also range widely by location, size, and overall type (and quality) of coating product purchased.
 Typically, polyurea will cost between $7 and $12 per square foot, with some products pushing higher than this considerably.
 A typical single-car garage is likely to cost around $2,000 for polyurea garage floors.